Sierra Chart Market Statistics

 - There is not a sampling of the stock exchange data.
 There is an update of market statistics at every single trade that is received from the full tick by tick feed for the exchanges being monitored.
 If there has been no change in direction (up, down, unchanged) for the last trade for a particular symbol, then the prior direction is used for that symbol in the market statistics where applicable.

 - Volumes and Number of Trades are shown in thousands (K) of shares / trades.

-- The TICK- symbols are the total number of issues (stocks) trading at a higher price than their prior trade (up tick) minus the total number of issues trading at a lower price than their prior trade (down tick).
+- The TICK- symbols are the total number of stocks trading at a higher price than their prior trade (up tick) minus the total number of stocks trading at a lower price than their prior trade (down tick).
 If an issue has not traded yet, it is not included in the count.

 An up tick is a trade that trades at higher price than the prior trade.
 A down tick is a trade that trades at a lower price than the prior trade.

 When a trade executes at the same price, the prior tick direction is maintained.

 For the first trade of the day for an issue, the price is compared against the prior closing price for that particular issue.

 In the case where an issue changes direction from an up tick to a down tick or the other direction, this causes a change of 2 in the TICK- symbol.
 For example, if an issue goes from an up tick to a down tick, the TICK- will change by -2.